dura12/marketplace-with-auction/README.md

 # Gebeya - Ethiopian Online Marketplace with Auction

-A full-featured e-commerce marketplace platform with real-time auction capabilities, built specifically for the Ethiopian market.
-Features include product listings, bidding system, order management, and a comprehensive admin panel
+A complete online marketplace platform with live auction functionality, designed for the Ethiopian market.
+It includes product management, real-time bidding, order processing, and a powerful administrative dashboard.
 ## Features

 ### Customer Features